lmammino/norrisbot/README.md

 ## The Making of

 The NorrisBot has been developed in collaboration with [Scotch.io](https://scotch.io).
 A [very detailed article](https://scotch.io/tutorials/building-a-slack-bot-with-node-js-and-chuck-norris-super-powers) has been published to explain every single line of code.
+It also explains you how to deploy the bot on a free Heroku instance, so you should give it a shot!

-Enjoy it!
+Enjoy your reading!

 ## License